caranathunge/caranathunge.github.io/_projects/2_project.md

     </div>
 </div>
 <div class="caption">
     Perks of the job: getting to visit these beautiful sites in Alaska was certainly a perk of my postdoc.
 On the left, a lake close to one of our sampling sites in Fairbanks, AK.
 Middle, Toolik Field Station in the distance.
-Toolik Field Station is a place wher researchers from across the world gather to conduct field experiments and collect data in the Arctic Alaska.
-On the right, Arctic's beauty comes with its own set of challenges - swarms of mosquitoes surround us as we survey the field site (Photo credit: Stuart McDaniel)
+Toolik Field Station is a place where researchers from across the world gather to conduct field experiments and collect data in the Arctic Alaska.
+On the right, Arctic's beauty comes with its own set of challenges - swarms of mosquitoes surround us as we survey the field site.
 </div>

 ## Overview